NIB-SI/syntelogfinder/README.md

 # syntelogfinder

 Nextflow pipeline to group genes on polyploid phased assemblies that are orthologous and syntelogous based on GENESPACE results.
+This pipeline is part of the [LongPolyASE](https://polyase.readthedocs.io/en/latest/index.html) framework for long-read RNA-seq allele-specific expressin analysis in polyploid organisms.

 ## Getting started